Alfresco/alfresco-js-api/src/api-new/gs-classification-rest-api/docs/ClassificationguidesApi.md

 let classificationguidesApi = new ClassificationguidesApi(this.alfrescoApi);

 let opts = {
-  'include':  // Array<string> | Returns additional information about the topic.
+  'include':  //  | Returns additional information about the topic.
 The following optional fields can be requested:
 * hasSubtopics - A flag indicating whether the topic already contains any subtopics.
 * instruction - Contains details of any instruction in the topic.
 * path - An ordered list of id-name pairs of all ancestor topics and the classification guide.